When constructing a shipping container building, a foundation must be laid for the containers.

 So hopefully by now you will be able to select the type of foundation you require and also know exactly how to mix the cement for this type of foundation.

-Make sure you pay special attention to the advice regarding how to lay in extremely hot/cold climates as this can make or break your container’s foundation.
+Make sure you pay special attention to the advice regarding how to lay in extremely hot and cold climates as this can make or break your container’s foundation.

-The next step now is getting your containers delivered and fitted to your foundations.
+The next step now is getting your containers delivered and installed on your foundation.

-Let us know below how you got on laying your foundations!
+Let us know below it went when laying your foundations!